rubyspch/Resources-for-Your-100-Days/resourcelist.md

 - [CSS Counters](https://www.freecodecamp.org/news/numbering-with-css-counters/) - CSS counters are used to add counts to elements.
 The count is added by providing variables that can be initialized (using counter-reset), and these variables can then be incremented by CSS rule.
 - [CSS Minifier:](https://cssminifier.com/) - CSS Minifier is an easy way to Minify/Compress your CSS Files.
 Simple Quick, Fast and absolutely FREE.
 - [Modern CSS Resets](https://piccalil.li/blog/a-modern-css-reset/) - A blog on modern CSS resets with sensible defaults and their explanations.
+- [Interactive CSS Grid Generator](https://grid.layoutit.com/) - A free, interactive CSS grid layout generator.
+Easy and quick to use and bolsters your css skills as you do it!

   ## CSS Learning Games